Accreditation

 Accreditation with professional accounting bodies

-The main professional accounting bodies recognise the value of studying accounting and finance at Alliance Manchester Business School and offer exemptions from their professional qualifications if you have completed specific accounting and finance courses.
-This means you are exempt from some professional accounting exams once you graduate - although the precise exemptions will depend on the professional body you decide to join.
+Professional accounting bodies recognise the value of studying accounting and finance at Alliance Manchester Business School and offer exemptions from certain professional exams for students who complete specified course units or programmes.
+This means you could be exempt from some professional accounting exams upon graduation.
+However, the exact exemptions will depend on your programme, the course units you have completed, as well as the professional body you choose to join.

-It is very important for you to make a well informed choice when deciding which courses to take; we would not recommend that you select courses by only considering the exemption criteria.
-The majority of employers are interested in students who have a good degree classification, not the level of professional exemptions they have gained.
-You are much more likely to perform well if you choose to study the subjects you are interested in.
+It is important to make a well-informed choice when deciding which courses to take.
+We would not recommend selecting courses solely based on exemption criteria.
+Most employers value students who achieve a strong degree classification and can demonstrate a broad range of skills and abilities, rather than the number of professional exemptions they have earned.
+You are much more likely to perform well if you choose to study subjects that genuinely interest you.

 For further detail on the level of exemptions available and the specific courses you need to take, please see below for the details of the exemptions available for the main accounting professional bodies.